angeline-n/wats3010-intro-to-bootstrap-4/README.md

 ## Acknowledgements

-This repository uses the Modern Business theme from [http://startbootstrap.com](http://startbootstrap.com).
+This repository uses the Modern Business theme from [http://startbootstrap.com](http://startbootstrap.com) and the Shop Homepage template from [https://startbootstrap.com/template-overviews/shop-homepage](https://startbootstrap.com/template-overviews/shop-homepage).

-The Modern Business theme from Start Bootstrap was created by and is maintained by David Miller, Owner of Blackrock Digital.
+The Modern Business theme and the Shop Homepage template from Start Bootstrap were created by and are maintained by David Miller, Owner of Blackrock Digital.

 [https://twitter.com/davidmillerskt](https://twitter.com/davidmillerskt)